AmitHajaj/hajajon/README.md

 ###                                                   Hi there 👋

 I am Amit Hajaj.
 A software developer.
-Currently persue a bachelor degree in computer science from Ariel university.
+Currently persuing a bachelor degree in computer science from Ariel university.

 ###                                                   About me